 Budnitz’s career took another unexpected turn in 2002 when he came across images of cutting-edge vinyl toys that were coming out of China and Japan.
 These toys included “vinyl toys based on cereal box characters, and remixed GI-Joes turned into stylized B-boys.”

 He recognized the quirky, intricate toys as works of popular-art that mixed many aesthetic movements he loved — including fashion, cartoons, graffiti, comics, music, and fine art.
 Budnitz sold Minidisco and sunk the proceeds into founding Kidrobot in a California garage in 2002, leveraging the technology he’d developed for his older businesses.
 He moved the new company to New York City in 2003.

-“When I first started Kidrobot is was impossible to explain to people what I was doing.
-People would ask, ‘are they art or are they toys?’, and I’d say, ‘Both.
-Now the toys are in museums AND they’re for sale in stores.”
+“It was impossible to explain to people what I was doing with Kidrobot.
+People would ask, ‘are they art or are they toys?’, and I’d say, ‘Both.’”

 Budnitz called upon the talents of friend Tristan Eaton, the illustrator he’d worked with on his previous animated films.
 Together they created Dunny and Munny, two of Kidrobot’s best selling characters.
 With a philosophy of collaboration, Budnitz brought in dozens of other fine artists, graffiti artists, and illustrators to work on toy projects with the brand.

-Budnitz co-founded the creative social network Ello in 2013.
-With millions of users worldwide, Ello has received acclaim for its positivity and transparency from both arts and mainstream press worldwide.
+Budnitz co-founded the creative social network Ello in 2014.
+Initially a private social network used with friends, ello has grown to millions of users worldwide, receiving acclaim for its positivity and transparency from both arts and mainstream press worldwide.

-Paul Budnitz splits his time between his home in Vermont and New York City, where he rides his bicycle and wears size 13 sneakers.
+Paul Budnitz lives in Vermont, where he rides his bicycle and wears size 13 sneakers.